stevenfollis/ee-workshop/README.md

 	On your local machine, SSH into the VM.
 If you are running Windows 10 Fall Creator's Update or later you have SSH built into PowerShell and can run the `ssh` command directly in PowerShell.
 Otherwise, [putty](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/) or the Windows Subsystem for Linux (WSL) can be used.

-	Once you establish an SSH connection to the remote VM, run `sudo docker version` to ensure that the Docker Engine was properly installed.
+	Once you establish an SSH connection to the remote VM, run `docker version` to ensure that the Docker Engine was properly installed.
 The terminal output should look nearly identical to the PowerShell in the previous step.

 	> **Note** if you get an error `Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.30/version: dial unix /var/run/docker.sock: connect: permission denied` please ensure you ran the command with `sudo` prepended